aaronrai24/DollarDiscordBot/README.md

 - To install Lavalink see this [repository](https://github.com/lavalink-devs/Lavalink)
 - Recommended Java Version is `Java 17.0.1`

-### Install MySQL database
+### Install PostgreSQL database
-- To install MySQL see this [link](https://dev.mysql.com/downloads/installer/)
+- To install PostgreSQL see this [link](https://www.postgresql.org/download/)
-- Dollar currently uses a MySQL database for watchlist features, for schema export please contact a contributor of Dollar
+- Dollar currently uses a Postgres database for notification features, for schema export please contact a contributor of Dollar

 ### API Auth Keys
 - Numerous Keys are required to take advantage of Dollars Spotify, Game and GitHub commands.
 Here is a list of API keys that are used: